QuintinKerns/QuintinKerns/README.md

 ### 🧑‍💻 HackTheBox "EscapeTwo" Penetration Testing Report:

-This project simulates an internal penetration test against the HackTheBox “EscapeTwo” machine.
-Using a provided low-privilege Active Directory account, the test progresses through enumeration, SMB share exploitation, MSSQL database abuse, and privilege escalation.
-The report documents the discovery of plaintext credentials, unrestricted logon attempts, and insecure configurations.
-Tools such as Nmap, smbclient, evil-winrm, and WinPEAS were used to identify and exploit weaknesses, ultimately achieving full system access and capturing the user flag.
+This project involved an internal penetration test of the HackTheBox “EscapeTwo” machine using a low-privilege AD account.
+It demonstrates enumeration, SMB exploitation, MSSQL abuse, and privilege escalation to full system access.
+The report highlights key findings like plaintext credentials and weak authentication controls.
+It also served as a way to showcase my technical writing and documentation skills through a structured, professional-style findings report.

 ["EscapeTwo" Pentesting Report (PDF)](https://github.com/QuintinKerns/QuintinKerns/blob/main/Hack%20The%20Box%20-%20Penetration%20Test%20Findings%20Report.pdf)